Establish a baseline for an individual and identify when they are not functioning well enough to perform their jobs successfully and safely.

 Maximize information with minimal distractions.
 Reduce accidents by tailoring each display to each individual operator.

-Discover Magazine article about how Dr. Miller changed working memory
+Discover Magazine article.
+How Dr. Miller changed our understanding of working memory

 CNET article about Bose funding Dr. Miller's research